craigmichaelmartin/pure-orm/README.md

 ### Step 5: Writing the Controller Code

-We can now return to our controller code, and use our person data access function.
+We can now return to our controller code, and use our data access function.

 ```diff
 // app.ts